Jexordexan/vune/README.md

 ## Store

-The store is the base object, but you can create sub-state, called `concerns` that nest state, mutations, and actions within your store.
+The store is the base object, but you can create sub-state, called `modules` that nest state, mutations, and actions within your store.